cuitaixiang/taucoin-ipfs-docs/doc/Tau-block-tx-structure-draft-cn.md

 ### A.2 For file relay, from a graphSync of a graphRelaySync（ relay, peer, chainID, cid, selector).
 File relay receive request for graphsync on content. graphsyncRelay(peerID, fileroot, selelctor_range). no need to setup connection to peer through relay, since know the peerID and root. file relay will setup connection will peers do a secondary graphysync
 If successful, File relay will log this in it will as well response with log root, log is the proof of graph sync history, each new TAU address can get a mininum service from hosts such as 1G, it is configurable in the sendersProfile json.
-Attachment content trie is ***another trie*** called attachmentRoot in contractJSON. each member need to pay tau to relay nodes from time to time, or provide seeding service as compenstion. several IPFS relay nodes can belong to one TAU address.
+File content trie is ***another trie*** called FileRoot in contractJSON. each member need to pay tau to relay nodes from time to time, or provide seeding service as compenstion. several IPFS relay nodes can belong to one TAU address.
 Tau will use ipfs node private key to proof that relation in txJSON profile.
 For now, the relay service is free.

 ### B. Collect votings from peers: this process has two modes: miner and non-miner: